pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

 Needing to loop over the webservers isn't very realistic.
 You will now create a load balancer over them to distribute load evenly.

-Now via the AWSX package, a collection of helpers that makes things like configuring load balancing easier:
+Via the AWSX package, a collection of helpers that makes things like configuring load balancing easier:

-Now right after the security group creation, and before the new VM creation block, add the load balancer creation:
+Right after the security group creation, and before the new VM creation block, add the load balancer creation:

 ```typescript
 ...